 There are about as many ideas for themes as there are Hummel figurines.
 Here are some ideas that you might want to consider or perhaps some of these may give you an idea of your own.
-This list is simply a suggestion and is not complete in any way.
+Here is a list for you with 43 Hummel figurines and plaques with dogs as part of the theme.
 Enjoy.

 Hummels with Dogs